YancyLi1117/DataScience/README.md

-# G_1
+# Data Science
-All the material in 1st semester
+All the material for data science.

+## The blocks